 - When we measure the performance of return, Jensen’s market alpha takes an investment’s risk profile into account.
 Thus, it gives us an overall picture of a portfolio or stock’s performance on a risk-adjusted basis.
 This helps investors to gauge the value that a fund manager adds or detracts from a portfolio, and helps in the comparison of funds.

 - For example, if two investments deliver the same levels of return, we would go with the more stable, less-risky option.
 Since that particular fund outperforms when we consider the risk as a performance measure.

 - For every investor, it is important to understand the risks they would be taking when they invest in a particular asset.
 For this, they need a properly calculated measure of the total return of an investment against the risk involved in it.
 The aim of investors is to go for securities that offer maximum returns with minimal risks.

 - It means that between two mutual fund schemes that are offering similar returns, the one with less risk would be more lucrative for investors than the one with higher risk.

 - So, if you are considering some investment options, make sure you have calculated the risk-adjusted returns these options offer to understand what you are really getting into.
-The higher the alpha value, the more lucrative an option is.
+The higher the alpha ratio formula, the more lucrative an option is.
 If you are dealing with options that generate a negative alpha value, investing in them might not be a wise choice.

-- The Jensen’s measure is a risk-adjusted performance measure that represents the average return on a portfolio or investment, above or below that predicted by the capital asset pricing model (CAPM).
+- Jensen’s measure is a risk-adjusted performance measure that represents the average return on a portfolio or investment, above or below that predicted by the capital asset pricing model (CAPM).

-- In other words, alpha is the return on an investment that is not a result of general movement in the greater market.
+- In other words, alpha is the return on an investment that is not a result of a general movement in the greater market.